Navalny sentenced to 9 years in prison by Russian court | Politics

 - Russian Federation

-A judge also ruled that Navalny would have to pay a fine of 1.2 million rubles (about $11,500).
+A judge also ruled that Navalny would have to pay a fine of 1.2 million rubles (about USD 11,500).
+Navalny can appeal the ruling.

-Navalny is currently serving another prison sentence of 2 1/2 years in a prison colony east of Moscow.
-His associates have said the new trial was intended to keep Navalny, President Vladimir Putin's longtime foe, behind bars for as long as possible.
-Navalny has rejected the charges as bogus.
+Navalny, who is already serving 2½ years in a penal colony east of Moscow, had been accused of embezzling money that he and his foundation raised over the years and of insulting a judge during a previous trial.

+The politician has rejected the allegations as politically motivated.
+The prosecution had asked for 13 years in a maximum security prison for the anti-corruption crusader and a 1.2 million-ruble fine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)